DHDAXCW/lede-rockchip/README.md

 This set of code is guaranteed to compile successfully.
 It includes all source codes of R21, including IPK.

-You can use it freely, but please indicate my GitHub warehouse link for the second release of source code compilation.
-Thank you for your cooperation!
-=

 Second compilation:
 ```bash
 cd lede